Zoonotic diseases – 3 in 4

 WHO say that if a Nipah virus outbreak is suspected, animal premises should be quarantined and culling of infected animals, with close supervision of burial or incineration of carcasses, may be necessary to reduce the risk of transmission to people.
 Or we could just stop pig farming!

 The measles virus emerged as a zoonotic disease from the rinderpest virus that caused ‘cattle plague’ around the 11th to 12th centuries when humans were living close to cattle infected with this virus.
 In June 2011, the United Nations FAO confirmed rinderpest virus was eradicated, but measles remains.

-We’ve all heard about the R0 number with respect to Covid-19, it refers to the average number of people an infected person passes the infection on to.
-For the common cold, it is 2-3, for seasonal flu, the number is 0.9-2.1 but for measles, on average, each person infected infects 12-18 others, making it one of the most infectious diseases known.
+We learned about the R number during the Covid-19 pandemic; it refers to the average number of people an infected person passes the infection on to.
+For the common cold, it is 2-3, for seasonal flu, the number is 0.9-2.1 but for measles, on average, each person infected infects 12-18 (susceptible or unvaccinated) people, making it one of the most infectious diseases known.

 It can lead to serious and potentially life-threatening complications including pneumonia and encephalitis.
 According to the World Health Organisation, more than 140,000 people died from measles globally in 2018 – most of them children under the age of five, despite the availability of a safe and effective vaccine.

 Around one in five children with measles experience complications such as ear infections, diarrhoea and vomiting, pneumonia, meningitis and eye disorders.
 One in 10 children with measles ends up in hospital.
 There is no treatment, vaccination is the only way of preventing it.
 Director-General of the World Health Organisation, Tedros Adhanom Ghebreysus, says: “The fact that any child dies from a vaccine-preventable disease like measles is frankly an outrage and a collective failure to protect the world’s most vulnerable children”.